-2:18 Then will the LORD be jealous for his land, and pity his people.^{a-b}
+2:18 Then will the LORD be jealous for his land, and pity his people.a-b

 18a God may judge and judge severely, but He will not totally destroy or make a full end of His land or people.
+If the national repentance is genuine, God will respond in mercy and restoration.
+After Israel repents, God will deal with their enemies harshly.